 If you or the person you're looking after has limited mobility or problems balancing, make sure:

 If you're caring for someone, make sure to protect your own safety – for example, by getting advice on helping someone get in and out of the bath.
-See more on moving and handling.
+See more on how to lift, move and handle someone else.

 Giving a bed bath